gutenbergtools/gutenbergsite/site/policy/collection_development.md

 permalink: /policy/collection_development.htm
 ---

-# This is a draft policy, not yet ported to www.gutenberg.org
+# This is an approved policy, which has not yet ported to www.gutenberg.org

 Project Gutenberg is a library of free electronic books (eBooks).
 The Project Gutenberg collection has been built by the efforts of volunteers who,